mnshellgren/dmconsulting-netlify/src/pages/about/about.md

 ---
 ### Åsa Degermark

-Jag brinner för kommunikation, ledarskap och digital transformation. \
-Jag har 25 års erfarenhet som chef, bl.a. på Ericsson.
-Har drivit ett stort antal utvecklings- och förändringsprojekt, varit medlem i många ledningsgrupper och coachat ett stort antal chefer i bl.a. kommunikativt ledarskap och förändring.
-Mitt senaste uppdrag som anställd var som kommunikationschef för Ericssons avdelning för teknikutveckling och innovation, där jag var högst involverad i digital transformation, både internt och tillsammans med kunder och partners.

-Jag har alltid haft ett stort intresse för ledarskap och har ägnat mycket fokus åt ledarskap i digitala miljöer. Är certifierad ledarskapscoach och certifierad i Digital Transformation.
-Jag är konsult, men håller även inspirerande föreläsningar, både på internationella scener och i Sverige.\
-Jag samarbetar med Novare Leadership Academy, där jag bidrar med kunskap och inspiration kring att leda digitala organisationer, förändringledning och det kommunikativa ledarskapet.
-Jag verkar även som moderator, både på scener och i det digitala formatet.
-Jag har själv utvecklat och producerat prisbelönade digitala events, bl.a fick jag priset för Sveriges bästa interna event 2016. \
-\
-Jag kommer från en idrottsbakgrund och började min karriär som skidlärare.
-Idag är jag en glad motionär, gärna med ett par rullskidor eller längdskidor på fötterna.
-Jag erbjuder alla mina tjänster på både svenska och engelska.
+I have a big passion and knowledge in communication, leadership and digital transformation.
+I have spent 20 years in Ericsson (Telecom) in managing roles, working with leadership, change and communication for the research and innovation part of the company.
+I have been part of digital transformation myself and learned a lot what makes a transformation successful.
+Since 2018 I have my own business where I focus on supporting others to become successful.

-I have a big passion for communication and leadership, with own leadership experience in change management, development and digital transformation.
-I am certified leadership coach, working with leaders as well as leadership teams to upgrade their leadership to become successful in a digital world.
+I am certified in leadership coaching and digital transformation and have tons of communication experience.
+I love to work with leaders and leadership teams to support their development in leading successfully in a digital world.
+I work in close cooperation with Novare Leadership Academy to provide insights and experiences to leaders in training.
 I'm the author of the book "Digital Leadership" (only in Swedish so far).
-I also work on stage, inspiring leaders and employees for the digital era or moderate the event to provide the best audience experience.
+My next book about leadership and AI is under progress and will be produced in English.

+I love to share my favorite topics in inspirational key notes, either on international stages or in the digital format.

+I have extensive experience in creating and executing digital events and I have been awarded twice for “Best digital event”, both in Sweden and in Europe.

+I have a sports background and started off my career as a ski-instructor in Sweden and US.
+Today I make sure to stay in shape and have fun with skiing and cycling.